abibatoki/mnist-digit-classifier/README.md

 > 🚀 **Streamlit + TensorFlow | Deployed on Hugging Face Spaces with Docker**

-This project is a personal milestone for me — I trained a convolutional neural network (CNN) to recognize handwritten digits from the popular MNIST dataset and then deployed it using **Streamlit**, **Docker**, and **Hugging Face Spaces**.
+This project is a personal milestone for me.
+I trained a convolutional neural network (CNN) to recognize handwritten digits from the popular MNIST dataset and then deployed it using **Streamlit**, **Docker**, and **Hugging Face Spaces**.
 The goal was to create a fully interactive app that lets anyone draw a digit and get an instant prediction.

 ---